julieces/SanctuaryCity/ActualFile.md

 The right to asylum is a constitutional right in Germany and granted to everyone who flees political persecution.

-Yet, there are adjustments made due to the current refugee crisis.

-Despite these adjustments, there are many organizations in Berlin that help refugees integrating into the German society as well as getting jobs and proper education.

 **General Rules and Norms for Admission of Refugees and Handling Refugee Claims**

 If the applicant was the victim of political persecution, he or she may be granted political asylum under article 16a of the Basic Law.